Is CBD legal in the UK?

 CBD is legal in the UK, however the CBD oil UK law states that the product has to meet certain criteria to be lawfully available for human consumption.
 Many CBD products on the high street aren’t always properly authorised.
 So, when you’re looking to buy CBD oil, spray or capsules it’s best to buy them from trusted websites, pharmacies or stores to make sure these products are safe for consumption.
 If in doubt speak to your doctor or a pharmacist, and make sure to always read the label before taking CBD products.

-CBD oil must not contain more than 0.2% THC to be legally sold in the UK.
+CBD oil must not contain any trace of THC to be legally sold in the UK.
 It’s the THC that’s present in the cannabis plant, that CBD is extracted from, that gets you high.
 Although taken from the same plant, CBD oil should have a minimal, if any, amount of THC in it in order to be legal.
 You can find out more about how CBD oil is made here.

 When was CBD oil made legal in the UK?